Noisy (Binary) Searching: Simple, Fast and Correct: Preliminaries

-Note that any algorithmic guarantees for the above model carry over to the generic graph search model.
-To adopt the above, we will say that a vertex $v$ is \emph{compatible} with the reply if and only if $v=q$ in case of a yes-answer, or the neighbor $u$ given in a no-answer when $q$ is not heavy lies on a shortest $q$-$v$ path.
-Thus in particular, in case of a no-answer regarding a heavy $q$, no vertex is compatible.
+Similarly to the case of noisy binary search, we say that a vertex $v$ is \emph{compatible} with the reply to the query $q$ if and only if: \begin{itemize} \itemsep{0em} \item $v = q$ in case of a yes-answer. \item The neighbor $u$ given as a no-answer lies on a shortest path from $q$ to $v$ and $q$ was not heavy. \item $v \neq q$ in case of a no-answer when $q$ was heavy. \end{itemize}

-The weight of an element $v$ at the end of step $t$ is denoted by $\vweight_t(v)$, with $\vweight_0(v)$ being the initial value.
-The initial values are set by an algorithm depending on a particular model.
-For distributional scenarios, the initial weight of each element equals its probability of being the target, that is, $\vweight_0(v)=\mu(v)$ for each $v$.
-For worsts case scenarios, the weights are set uniformly, $\vweight(v)=\frac{1}{n}$ for each $v$.